 We've unearthed internet deals that will suit freelancers on a tight budget, but you'll also see super-fast fibre broadband in case it's available where you live and your accounts can stretch that far.
 If you're still scratching your head at the sheer number of options out there, below the deals we have some advice to help you come to your decision.

 What broadband speed do I need?

-Home workers: Generally, we would say that you should get the fastest internet that you can allow your budget to stretch to.
-So if there's fibre where you live, the extra money is worth it to ensure that your work is never hindered by a faltering broadband connection speed.
-That said, if the only thing you really need it for is checking and replying to emails and the odd bit of Google research, 17Mb should be sufficient.
+Generally, we would say that you should get the fastest internet that you can allow your budget to stretch to.
+So if there's fibre where you live, it's worth shelling out the extra cash for a faster broadband deal to ensure your work is never hindered by a faltering connection speed.
+Here are the best fibre broadband deals currently available.
+That said, if the only thing you really need it for is checking and replying to emails and the odd bit of Google research, 10-11Mb should be sufficient.

-Small business or agency: Don't be faffing around with 17Mb internet if you've got a busy office with (hopefully) busy employees.
-Be sure to get at least the 38Mb fibre broadband.
-We'd actually recommend you go the next level up and sign up for a 76Mb deal instead.
-That equates to roughly 9.5MB per second, which should be a fast enough connection to cope with at least 10 people at once.
+Don't be faffing around with slower internet if you've got a busy office with (hopefully) busy employees.
+Be sure to get at least 30Mb fibre broadband.
+We'd actually recommend you go the next level and sign up for nothing short of 50Mb.
+That equates to more than 6MB per second on average, which should be a fast enough connection to cope with at least seven people online at once.